 Have you ever invited your child to use stencils?
 It’s such fun way for kids to create!

 This was Lucy’s first time exploring stencils with colored chalk and she had a blast!
 It’s always so fun to see how excited kids get when they remove their stencil and see the brilliant outline left behind.
 Lucy was ecstatic and played around with this technique for quite a while.
-This post contains affiliate links to Amazon.
+This post contains affiliate links.

 How to Make Christmas Light Chalk Stencil Art